<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 The Mitra® device, based on volumetric absorptive microsampling technology, was created in a quest to solve for the limitations of conventional DBS technology in general, and the hematocrit bias in particular.
 Simply put, microsampling using VAMS® technology takes the hematocrit bias out of the sampling equation.

-With microsampling, a quantitative, volumetrically accurate sample can be easily collected anywhere, at any time, by almost anyone, yielding results that correlate to those from wet blood.
-Microsampling doubles down on the benefits of DBS while overcoming its limitations.
+With volumetric microsampling, a quantitative, volumetrically accurate sample can be easily collected anywhere, at any time, by almost anyone, yielding results that correlate to those from wet blood.
+Volumetric microsampling doubles down on the benefits of DBS while overcoming its limitations.

-It's no wonder that lab directors who previously encountered DBS challenges are now adopting volumetric microsampling a next-generation solution to dried blood sampling.
+It's no wonder that lab directors who previously encountered DBS challenges are now adopting volumetric microsampling as the next-generation solution to dried blood sampling.

 Comments (1)